A BIT OF HISTORY

 Pascal CHOSSAT - September 2005 - August 2010

-CIRM is surrounded by the Campus de Luminy, part of Aix-Marseille University, and hosts 2 Faculties, 6 ’Grandes Ecoles’ and Institutes (over 8000 students), 32 research labs administered by AMU, CNRS, INSERM, INRA, IRD, CEA (over 1500 researchers, foreign post docs, engineers etc.), a high technology nursery, various private companies, student accommodation and cafeterias, walking trails and, last but not least, perfect areas for hiking, jogging etc.
+CIRM is surrounded by the Campus de Luminy, part of Aix-Marseille University, and hosts Faculties, ’Grandes Ecoles’ and Institutes, research labs administered by AMU, CNRS, INSERM, INRA, IRD, CEA, a high technology nursery, various private companies, student accommodation, cafeterias, and, last but not least, perfect areas for hiking, jogging etc.

-The Luminy campus is currently benefiting from the French government ’Plan Campus’ scheme in order to raise its standards to international levels.
+The Luminy campus recently benefited from the French government ’Plan Campus’ scheme in order to raise its standards to international levels.

 Photos: copyright Grand Luminy Technopôle